irlnathan/s-generators-docs/generator-overview.md

 ...
 ```

 The left-hand side specifies the path and filename where as the right dictates which template the _generator_ will use to create the file.
-Notice we're using the `filename` from the `scope.filename` assignment that was based upon the the first element of `scope.args` in the `before()` function.
+Notice you're using the `filename` from the `scope.filename` assignment that was based upon the the first element of `scope.args` in the `before()` function.
 The templates can be found in `myProject\awesome\templates`.
-In the awesome _generator_ we're using `example.template.js`:
+In the awesome _generator_ you're using `example.template.js`:

 ```javascript
 /**